Skip to content

 Book your seats and other baby essentials in advance

-It's not ideal sitting with baby on your lap for the entire journey, so if you can afford it and your airline permits this, it pays to book an extra seat for your baby and bring a carrycot or child seat for them.
+Babies aged under two can travel in your lap on a plane but this isn’t ideal so if you can afford to (and the airline allows it), you might want to book an extra seat for your baby and bring a carrycot or child seat for them.

 If you're flying long-haul, it might be possible to reserve a free bassinet for your baby, which can be set up on particular seats on the plane.
 There is a weight and age limit on these, so again, you will need to check with your airline before flying.